-Every child has a risk assessment and where appropriate a PBS plan.
-PBS plans are developed in partnership with the child/young person and their family.
-A PBS plan promotes pro-active and preventative strategies and includes the teaching of new skills.
+Every child has a risk assessment and where appropriate a PBS wave plan.
+PBS wave plans are developed in partnership with the child/young person and their family.
+A PBS wave plan promotes pro-active and preventative strategies and includes the teaching of new skills.